skipcloud/skipcloud.github.io/_posts/2020-06-07-ruby:-blocks,-procs,-and-lambdas.md

 To put it simply, a proc doesn't care about the number of arguments you pass it.
 You can pass too many, just the right amount, or too few.
-As long as you aren't doing something in your proc that requires these arguments, for example calling a method on the argument, then everything will run smoothly.
+As long as you aren't doing something in your proc that requires these missing arguments, for example calling a method on the argument, then everything will run smoothly.

 ```ruby
 my_proc = proc {|arg1, arg2, arg3| "hello"}